arcuru/eideticadb/docs/src/user_guide/getting_started.md

 ## Working with Data

-EideticaDB uses **Subtrees** to organize data within a tree.
+Eidetica uses **Subtrees** to organize data within a tree.
 One common subtree type is `RowStore`, which maintains a collection of items with unique IDs.

 ### Defining Your Data